magomimmo/modern-cljs/doc/tutorial-18.md

 latest `project.clj` if you don't believe me.

-[Leiningen Profiles][14] offer a very handy and articulated approach for simplifying the writing, but mostly the reading of a project declaration without loosing any expressive power of the map representing the full project.
+[Leiningen Profiles][14] offer a very handy and articulated approach for simplifying the writing and mostly the reading of a project declaration without loosing any expressive power of the map representing the full project.